godotengine/godot-docs/classes/class_resourceuid.rst

 :ref:`String<class_String>` **ensure_path**\ (\ path_or_uid\: :ref:`String<class_String>`\ ) |static| :ref:`🔗<class_ResourceUID_method_ensure_path>`

 Returns a path, converting ``path_or_uid`` if necessary.
-Prints an error if provided an invalid UID.
+Fails and returns an empty string if an invalid UID is provided.

 .. rst-class:: classref-item-separator